USC-STC is proud to support Canada’s rising stars in the Unmanned Systems / Remotely-Piloted Vehicle community!

 In December 2006 at the age of 27, a gifted unmanned vehicle engineer named Mark Cuss, passed away after a courageous 22-month battle with cancer.
-Mark applied a strong work ethic and curiosity from his life on a farm to become an award-winning student at the DeVry Institute in Calgary.
+Mark applied a strong work ethic and curiosity from his life growing up on a farm in Spy Hill, SK to become an award-winning student at the DeVry Institute in Calgary.
 After graduation, he became a leader at CDL Systems, where he worked until he passed away.
 During his short time, Mark made significant accomplishments both in his personal and professional life.

 In response to the untimely death of this talented young engineer, a scholarship fund has been established in Mark’s memory.
-The Mark Cuss Memorial Scholarship is administered by Unmanned Systems Canada and is intended to reduce the financial burden for post-secondary students and facilitate their studies to develop and communicate concepts related to unmanned vehicle technologies.
+The Mark Cuss Memorial Scholarship administered by USC-STC; it is intended to reduce the financial burden for post-secondary students and facilitate their studies to develop and communicate concepts related to unmanned vehicle systems technologies.

 Undergraduate studies at any recognized Canadian University or DeVry Institute located within Canada are encouraged to apply.
 The key components to qualify require the applicant to have an average of 75% and demonstrate an understanding of the unmanned systems industry by writing a brief paper describing their vision.
 Learn more about Mark Cuss, the USC-STC Scholarship created to honour his memory, and the application process at the link below.

 Questions about the Mark Cuss Memorial Scholarship and new scholarship opportunities can be directed to [email protected]

 Our Student Paper Competitions are open to all Canadian undergraduate and graduate students currently registered in full-time studies at a recognized university or college at the time of submission.
-Abstracts are requested on research into, or the use of, any aspect related to Unmanned Vehicle systems.
+Abstracts are requested for students’ research into, or the use of, any aspect related to unmanned, remotely piloted and robotic vehicle systems.

-The experience at the Unmanned Systems Canada conference is invaluable for the students as they interact with presenters, regulators, investors and exhibitors from across the unmanned, remotely piloted and robotic vehicle systems community.
+Student experiences at Unmanned Canada conferences are invaluable as they interact with presenters, regulators, investors and exhibitors from across the unmanned, remotely piloted and robotic vehicle systems community.
 They are able to understand how their research resonates with practitioners, connect to potential employers, and learn from other students, conference presenters and exhibitors.